Snapshots of Food Industry News

 Kolkata based and diversified state-run company Andrew Yule will set up two bought leaf tea factories in the Northeast at a cost of Rs.24 crores.
 Bought leaf factories buy green tea leaves from small tea growers, process them and sell the tea.
 The two plants will be established in Upper Assam and Dooars in North Bengal and the investment will be spread over two years.
 The company has taken this move so as to cushion its business against the capacity of constraints that is possible in the tea gardens in the northeast.

 Andrew Yule has also clocked sales of Rs.449.35 crores from operations and other income in FY17 as compared to Rs.389.98 crores in the previous year.
 The company also received Rs.18.3 crore from the sale of land for a national highway project which has been included in the profit of Rs.27.39 crores for FY17.
-However, the present stalemate in the Darjeeling Hills has affected the sale of Andrew Yule’s speciality teas like white Oolong and hand-rolled teas of which about 2000 kg is lying in its Mim tea estate since the lockdown on June 9.
-These speciality teas fetch Rs.5000-15,000 per kg.
+However, the present stalemate in the Darjeeling Hills has affected the sale of Andrew Yule’s specialty teas like white Oolong and hand-rolled teas of which about 2000 kg is lying in its Mim tea estate since the lockdown on June 9.
+These specialty teas fetch Rs.5000-15,000 per kg.

 Five Leading Food Firms and Restaurants Keen to Partner with McDonald’s

 Hardcastle, Jubilant FoodWorks, Speciality Restaurants, Moon Beverages and Lite Bite have all shown interest in partnering with McDonald’s as franchise partners.
 According to speculations in the market Hardcastle Restaurants which runs McDonald’s stores in the west and south, is a keen contender for the McDonald’s market in the north and east India.
-Speciality Restaurants have, however; openly expressed their interest in partnering with McDonald’s and so has Moon Beverages which is Coca-Cola’s largest franchise bottler.
+Specialty Restaurants have, however; openly expressed their interest in partnering with McDonald’s and so has Moon Beverages which is Coca-Cola’s largest franchise bottler.
 On the other hand, Lite Bite said it would consider the proposal if it is approached.
 However, McDonald has stated that presently it has nothing to say right now as the process details are confidential.

 Meanwhile, the legal battle with former partner Connaught Plaza Restaurants (CPRL) continues.
-The CPRL board is likely to take legal action against what it terms ‘illegal termination’ of licence.
+The CPRL board is likely to take legal action against what it terms ‘illegal termination’ of license.
 However, it is yet to be seen if McDonald will appoint a new franchise partner before the case with CPRL comes up for hearing before the National Company Law Appellate Tribunal.
 The joint venture began to show cracks in 2013 when Vikram Bakshi who leads CPRL was ousted as MD.
 He was reinstated by the National Company Law Tribunal last month and that is when McDonald’s approached the Appellate Tribunal.

 Nissin and Bagrry’s Sign Distribution Pact